jmccor99/HelloWorld/readme.md

 docker rmi --force $(docker images -aq)

 ## Use Docker stack to deploy a pod of helloworld:latest image containers to kubernetes using docker stack file

-Edit the docker-compose.yml file and replace jmccor99 with your docker hub user name

 open the docker for windows settings and go to the kubernetes tab.
 Enable deploy docker stacks to kubernetes by default.